ds-modules/curriculum-guide/_sources/technology/using-ai-llm.md

 ## Examples

 Explore example notebooks provided in the Jupyter AI repository to see how to use the tool effectively in various scenarios.
+We will add more examples when UCB instructors starts to integrate Jupyter-AI as part of their instructional workflow.

 ## Getting Help

 For detailed instructions, troubleshooting, and further information, refer to the [official Jupyter AI documentation](https://jupyter-ai.readthedocs.io).

-By following this guide, instructors can utilize AI capabilities within Jupyter notebooks to enhance their educational and research activities.